 Day sail 3: Provincetown Harbor to Stellwagen Bank National Marine Sanctuary

-Rich King teaches “Literature of the Sea” with the Maritime Studies Program of Williams College and Mystic Seaport.
-He’s the author of the books Lobster and the Devil’s Cormorant: A Natural History and writes and illustrates a quarterly column about animals in Sea History magazine.
+Rich King, Mystic Seaport coordinator for this leg of the voyage.
+King, who teaches “Literature of the Sea” with the Maritime Studies Program of Williams College and Mystic Seaport, is the author of Lobster and the Devil’s Cormorant: A Natural History and writes and illustrates a quarterly column about animals in Sea History magazine.
 He has written dozens of scholarly and popular articles, such as “The Changing Perception of Whales” for Historic Nantucket and an interview with Tristin Lowe, the sculptor of the fifty-two foot Mocha Dick, for Leviathan: A Journal of Melville Studies.
 He is series editor for a new collection of classics works of sea literature for the University Press of New England and is a fellow of the Goodwin Niering Center for the Environment at Connecticut College.

 A. E. Doyle is an elementary school teacher at Shelby Traditional Academy in Jefferson County Public Schools in Louisville, Kentucky.
 She has Master’s degrees in Education, is an alumna of the Munson Institute for American Maritime Studies at Mystic Seaport, and is a Google Educator specializing in maps, sites, and Earth applications.
 While at Munson, Doyle researched the rise of passenger shipping in dual-purpose steamships out of the Caribbean and the educational outreach programs of the United Fruit Company.
 Doyle will be bringing her new friend, Flat Stanley Clayton Morgan, on the 38th Voyage on Stellwagen Bank and will map their activities for students back home.
 After the Voyage, Doyle is looking forward to sharing her geo-tagged photo collection, videos, social media posts, and online resource collections for Social Studies and Science curriculum goals for elementary students.
 “The Charles W. Morgan illuminates themes that are just as pertinent for Midwestern kids as coastal residents about humans, technologies, and the way they interact with the environment,” said Doyle.